eqlion/never_forget/index.md

 Nikolay aka **eqlion**, 17.

-student. trying various IT stuff. single.
+student. trying various IT stuff.

 hobbies: watching a ton of series, playing video games, fan of a wide range of music (almost everything), learning English and python, saving pictures, writing katas for codewars from time to time.